Koenkk/zigbee2mqtt.io/docs/devices/ZB-IR01.md

 ---
-title: "Easyiot ZB-IR01 control via MQTT"
+title: "easyiot ZB-IR01 control via MQTT"
-description: "Integrate your ZB-IR01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your easyiot ZB-IR01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-11-23T16:23:11Z
 pageClass: device-page
 ---